 It is the intent of the FVGFS board to create a Gold and Silver all-star team in each division*.
 The FVGFS board and coaches shall endeavor to create a Gold team that represents the best talent in each division.
 Furthermore, the FVGFS board and coaches shall endeavor to provide the opportunity for a competitive Silver all-star team in each division. *based on how many teams are in division

-Discussions about individual players for the purpose of all-star team selection shall not occur before the last Sunday in April of current year.
+Discussions about individual players for the purpose of all-star team selection shall not occur before.
+Date set by USA Softball of Southern California Yellow Book Rules.

-On or after the last Sunday in April of the current year the division commissioner and league player representative shall solicit from each of the division coaches a minimum of 12 nominated players and no more than 24 nominated players from that division.
+Based on date set by USA Softball of Southern California Yellow Book Rules the division commissioner and league player representative shall solicit from each of the division coaches a minimum of 12 nominated players and no more than 24 nominated players from that division.
 Nominations shall not be held in confidence, and each coach should be prepared to provide reasoning for their nomination (for 10U-14U divisions stats should be provided).
 Each coach shall evaluate the players in game situations throughout regular season play.
 No all-star specific tryouts shall be provided.
 The following will be used to determine the selections:

 The player shall be nominated on the merits of the game (in no order or emphasis); hitting, fielding, catching, throwing, running/sliding, game situational awareness, team cohesiveness, and player attitude.